mmmjam/mmmjam.github.io/rules-and-guidelines.md

 ## Respect & Tolerance

 The Massachusetts Math Modeling Jam is committed to providing a safe and positive environment for everyone, regardless of virtual barriers.
-Every participant, mentor, volunteer, judge, organizer, and other M<sup>3</sup>J associate is required to be RESPECTFUL & MATURE.
+Every participant, mentor, volunteer, judge, organizer, and other M<sup>3</sup>J associate is required to:

 <b> Be RESPECTFUL to every math modeler. </b> Even if you have never met your teammates or fellow participants, always abide by the golden rule: treat others how you want to be treated.
 If you think your actions or words even have the potential to make someone uncomfortable, do not do it.